 Above all, remember why you have a vacation rental in the first place.
 Leave plenty of time for recreation, take the time to watch the game, ban the discussion of religion or politics, or whatever else will help you have the enjoyable, relaxing experience you envisioned when you booked your stay.

-Bonus: Thanksgiving for Two for $25
+Bonus: Thanksgiving for Two

 - 1/2 pound fresh green beans